-Revenues are separated into two categories -- operating and nonoperating.
-For a description of the difference between operating and nonoperating, please refer to the Summary of Significant Accounting Policies (Note 1).
+Revenues are separated into two categories -- operating and non-operating.
+For a description of the difference between operating and non-operating, please refer to the Summary of Significant Accounting Policies (Note 1).

-The District shows an operating loss reflective of the fact that three of the four main revenue sources -- property taxes, government grants and state aid -- are considered nonoperating revenues.
+The District shows an operating loss reflective of the fact that three of the four main revenue sources - property taxes, government grants and state aid -- are considered non-operating revenues.

-Overall revenues increased from the previous fiscal year by \$453,989.
-Tuition and fee revenues were flat due to a modest tuition rate increase being offset by lower enrollment.
-Property taxes increased 2.4% due to new commercial and residential construction in the county and strong collections of past due taxes.
-Government grants continued to decrease following enrollment declines due to less Federal Pell awards made to students.
-Private grants and gifts decreased by \$55,036 as a result of not receiving a distribution from the LeGate faculty chair endowment.
-Lastly, capital revenues increased by \$79,996 due to a donation from the Yavapai College Foundation for the Southwest Wine Center.
+Overall revenues increased from the previous fiscal year by \$940,537.
+Tuition and fee revenues were up slightly due to a modest tuition rate increase.
+Property taxes were relatively flat due to new commercial and residential construction in the county being offset by several tax settlements with commercial taxpayers over property valuations and unusually strong collections of past due taxes in the prior fiscal year.
+Government grants increased after several years of decreases due to enrollments holding steady and more Federal Pell awards made to students.
+Private grants and gifts increased by \$193,159 as a result of increased scholarships provided by the Yavapai College Foundation.
+Lastly, interest income increased 76.4% due to the significant increase in short-term interest rates during the fiscal year.

-Revenues by Source Fiscal Year 2017
+Revenues by Source Fiscal Year 2018